11.-Lynn-Novick.jpg

 production assistant

-Ines Frankfurt received a B.A. in history at Scripps College in California, where she honed her interest in the memorialization and myth making of historical events.
+Ines Frankfurt received a B.A. in history from Scripps College in California, where she honed her interest in the memorialization and myth making of historical events.
 She is dedicated to continual and rigorous retelling, and especially passionate about how this may occur in the visual space.
 Outside of work, she spends her time cooking, writing, and watching films.

 Nicholas Estevez